executablebooks/sphinx-book-theme/docs/layout.md

 It is pretty cool!
 ```

-### Sidebars
+### Content sidebars

-You can specify content that should exist in the right margin.
-This will behave
+Content sidebars exist in-line with your text, but allow the rest of the
-like a regular sidebar until the screen hits a certain width, at which point this
+page to flow around them, rather than moving to the right margin.
-content will "pop out" to the right white space.
-To add sidebar content, use this syntax:
+To add content sidebars, use this syntax:

 ```{sidebar} **My sidebar title**
 Here is my sidebar content, it is pretty cool!